-To ensure that Employees are aware of the options provided by this Plan, and that the Plan is effectively implemented, Courts and Employing Offices must adhere to the following:
+To ensure that Employees are aware of the options provided by this Plan, and that the Plan is effectively implemented, FPDOs must adhere to the following:

 - A. Adopt and Implement EDR Plan.
-All Courts must adopt and implement an EDR Plan based on this Model EDR Plan.
-Courts may join with others to adopt consolidated EDR Plans.
+All FPDOs must adopt and implement an EDR Plan based on this Model EDR Plan, if authorized by the Court of Appeals.
 Any modification of this Model EDR Plan (1) may expand, but should not diminish or curtail, any of the rights or remedies afforded Employees under this Model EDR Plan, and (2) must be approved by the judicial council of its circuit.
-A copy of each EDR Plan and any subsequent modifications must be filed with the Administrative Office. - B. Records.
-At the conclusion of informal or formal proceedings under this Plan, all papers, files, and reports will be filed with the EDR Coordinator.
-No papers, files, or reports relating to an EDR matter will be filed in any Employee's personnel folder, except as necessary to implement an official personnel action.
+A copy of each EDR Plan and any subsequent modifications must be filed with the Court of Appeals and with the Administrative Office. - B. Records.
+At the conclusion of informal or formal proceedings under this Plan, all papers, files, and reports will be filed with the FPDO EDR Coordinator.
+No papers, files, or reports relating to an EDR matter will be filed in an Employee's personnel folder, except as necessary to implement an official personnel action.

-Final decisions under this Plan will be made available to the public, appropriately redacted, in accordance with procedures established by the judicial council of the circuit.
+Final decisions under this Plan will be made available to the public, appropriately redacted, in accordance with procedures established by the judicial council of the circuit, to include redaction of attorney-client and work-product privileged information.

 C. EDR Coordinators.
-The Chief Judge will designate both a primary EDR Coordinator and at least one alternate EDR Coordinator for the Court.
-A Court may use an EDR Coordinator from another Court, or may use the Circuit Director of Workplace Relations as an alternate EDR Coordinator, if necessary, with the approval of the appropriate Chief Judge.
-An Employee may choose the EDR Coordinator with whom he or she wishes to seek Informal Advice, request Assisted Resolution, or file a Complaint under this EDR Plan.
+The FPDO will designate both a primary FPDO EDR Coordinator and at least one alternate FPDO EDR Coordinator for the FPDO.
+An FPDO may use an EDR Coordinator from another FPDO or may use the Circuit Director of Workplace Relations as an alternate FPDO EDR Coordinator, if necessary, with the approval of the appropriate FPDO or the Chief Circuit Judge, respectively.
+In addition, any EDR Coordinators appointed to serve the COA under the COA's EDR Plan are also available to the FPD and FPDO Employees.
+An Employee may choose the COA or FPDO EDR Coordinator with whom he or she wishes to seek Informal Advice or request Assisted Resolution.
+An Employee may only file a Formal Complaint with a COA EDR Coordinator.

-An EDR Coordinator must be an Employee who is not a Unit Executive.
-A Judge may not be an EDR Coordinator.
+An FPDO EDR Coordinator must be an FPDO Employee.
+An FPD may not be an EDR Coordinator.
 All EDR Coordinators must be trained and certified as set forth in the EDR Interpretive Guide and Handbook.